 Created By: Uki and South Arm Historical Society

-A Shooting at the Factory
+A Shooting at the Factory!

-On many occasions, Connie threatened them with retribution if they continued to annoy her.
-One night, she appeared with a shotgun and fired towards the War Memorial.
-The pellets made a terrible noise when they hit the galvanised pipe, and Colin Higginbottom was shot in the leg with pellets.
+The boys would often make mischief by hitting sticks against the galvanised railing around the Uki War Memorial.
+Connie repeatedly threatened them, and one night, she appeared with a shotgun and fired toward the War Memorial!
+The pellets hit the galvanised pipe with a terrible noise, and poor Colin Higginbottom was shot in the leg with pellets.

 This point of interest is part of the tour: Historic Uki Village - Walking Tour